English

 In this section, the Wi-Fi pairing modes are used as an example to describe how to integrate the SDK and register a device to the cloud.

 • Compared with the Wi-Fi EZ mode, the AP mode results in a higher success rate, optimal reliability, and fewer compatibility requirements for mobile phones and routers.
+The success rate of pairing in the AP mode is higher than that in the Wi-Fi EZ mode.

-• The app built with Xcode 12.5 cannot send the EZ pairing data packets from iPhone that runs iOS 14.5 or later.
+• The app built with Xcode 12.5 cannot send the EZ pairing data packets from an iPhone that runs iOS 14.5 or later.
 In this case, the permission com.apple.developer.networking.multicast must be enabled for the app.
 This permission must be approved by Apple before it can be enabled.
 As a temporary solution, you can use an earlier Xcode version, but the AP mode is still recommended.

-Get the pairing token
+Get pairing token

 Before the AP pairing process, the SDK must get a pairing token from the cloud in the networked state.